Tunicate

+Despite their simple appearance and very different adult form, their close relationship to the vertebrates is certain.
+Both groups are chordates, as evidenced by the fact that during their mobile larval stage, tunicates possess a notochord, a hollow dorsal nerve cord, pharyngeal slits, post-anal tail, and an endostyle.
+They resemble a tadpole.

+Tunicates are the only chordates that have lost their myomeric segmentation, with the possible exception of the seriation of the gill slits.
+However, doliolids still display segmentation of the muscle bands.

 Some tunicates live as solitary individuals, but others replicate by budding and become colonies, each unit being known as a zooid.
 They are marine filter feeders with a water-filled, sac-like body structure and two tubular openings, known as siphons, through which they draw in and expel water.
 During their respiration and feeding, they take in water through the incurrent (or inhalant) siphon and expel the filtered water through the excurrent (or exhalant) siphon.
 Adult ascidian tunicates are sessile, immobile and permanently attached to rocks or other hard surfaces on the ocean floor.
 Thaliaceans (pyrosomes, doliolids, and salps) and larvaceans on the other hand, swim in the pelagic zone of the sea as adults.

-Various species of the subphylum tunicata are commonly known as ascidians, sea squirts, tunicates, sea pork, sea livers, or sea tulips.
+Various species of ascidians, the most well-known class of tunicates, are commonly known as sea squirts, sea pork, sea livers, or sea tulips.